Statistics on Registered PWRF 3.4.1 and 3.3.1 users as of August 16, 2013

 Polar WRF is used by forecasters as part of the National Science Foundation sponsored Antarctic Mesoscale Prediction System (AMPS; link provided below) to meet the operational and logistic needs of the United States Antarctic Program (USAP).
 Under a collaborative project with the Polar Meteorology Group, AMPS simulations are performed at the National Center for Atmospheric Research twice per day (00Z and 12Z initializations), and cover progressively finer domains ranging from 45-km (covering most of the Southern Hemisphere) to 1.7-km (covering the region immediately surrounding McMurdo Station, the base of USAP operations).
 A 45-km resolution version of the Polar WRF is run here at the Byrd Polar Research Center twice per day for 5 days.

-Disclaimer: Polar WRF code is released and supported solely by the PMG and is currently based on standard WRF Version 22.214.171.124 (released November 2008), WRF Version 3.1.1 (released July 2009), WRF Version 3.2.1 (released August 23, 2010), or WRF Version 3.3.1 (released September 2011); contact Dr. David Bromwich for details.
+Disclaimer: Polar WRF code is released and supported solely by the PMG and is currently based on standard WRF version 22.214.171.124 (released November 2008), WRF version 3.1.1 (released July 2009), WRF version 3.2.1 (released August 23, 2010), or WRF version 3.3.1 (released September 2011) or WRF version 3.4.1 (released August 2012); contact Dr. David Bromwich for details.
 The Polar WRF code cannot be guaranteed to work under all circumstances, so feedback will help iron out any remaining kinks.
 We will provide assistance with code use to the level consistent with our ongoing responsibilities.

 Extensive testing of Polar WRF including version 3.3.1 in Antarctica completed.
 See Bromwich et al. (2013) below.

 Polar WRF 3.3.1 is available.
 Tested for limited periods over Greenland, Arctic Ocean, and Alaska.